How to Find Products For Your Subscription Box

 If you're in the early stages, you might be looking for suppliers for the box itself, for the packaging, for the print that you're going to put into your box - or you're looking for contents for your box, and how you keep it fresh and exciting for your subscribers every month.

 Either way, it partly depends on how many subscribers you have - and the quantity of stock you're looking for - as to the routes that are available to finding those suppliers.

-If you don't have high subscriber numbers because you're just getting started or growing your box gradually, then you're mainly looking at our good friends, Google and eBay, to find suppliers with low minimum quantities.
+If you don't have high subscriber numbers because you're just getting started or your box is growing gradually, then you're mainly looking at your good friends, Google and eBay, to find suppliers with low minimum quantities.